HashDash Logo

 Potential Benefits of Ocimene

-There is a lack of studies conducted specifically on Ocimene in cannabis.
-This is because it can be difficult to isolate individual terpenes, especially when they are minor terpenes.
-There are a few studies done on Ocimene derived from other plants though.
+There is a lack of studies conducted specifically on ocimene in cannabis.
+This is because it can be difficult to isolate individual terpenes, and dangerous to give concentrated terpenes.
+There are a few studies done on ocimene derived from other plants, though.

 What We Learned: Ocimene

-Unlike some of the other Terpenes in this Guide, Ocimene is understudied, often overlooked and we know little about it.
-However, its woody, sweet, citrusy flavor and aroma are delightful, and consuming cultivars that contain this terpene is a great experience.
-Here’s what we learned about Ocimene in this chapter:
+Ocimene is misunderstood, understudied, often overlooked.
+However, its woody, sweet, citrusy flavor and aroma are delightful; consuming cultivars that contain this terpene is a great experience.
+Here’s what we learned about ocimene in this chapter:

-• Ocimene is more prevalent in the natural world and perfumes than in cannabis.
+• Ocimene is more prevalent elsewhere in the natural world and perfumes than in cannabis.

-• Plants containing Ocimene include mint, parsley, basil, orchids, pepper, and mangoes.
+• Plants rich in ocimene include mint, parsley, allspice, tarragon, basil, orchids, pepper, mangoes, and more.

-• Research has shown that Ocimene may act as a plant’s natural defense mechanism, helping them fend off pests and survive harsh climates.
+• Research shows ocimene acts as part of a plant’s natural defense mechanism, helping them fend off pests.

-As we continue to see cannabis research progress forward, we could see the known benefits of terpenes like Ocimene increase.
-The future is bright for the wonderful world of terpenes, and only time will tell how much more we can learn about these valuable natural compounds.
+As we continue to see cannabis research progress forward, we could see the known benefits of terpenes like ocimene increase.

 Ready to continue your quest for cannabis knowledge?
 Answer the question below and continue your journey of learning.